 If you are considering internet for your smartphone and you want to know how much data you should buy, click through to use the handy Digicell data calculator.
 By estimating how many monthly emails, social media posts, minutes streaming videos watched and songs downloaded you can get an idea of how many gigs you should get.

 Click through if you have further questions on BTL Internet.

 Click through for more Digicell plans and pricing.

-If you need internet while on vacation and are good with your phone most businesses will share their password, you can also get 1h per day free at Central Park in town.
-There are also a few internet cafe’s that charge by the hour, should you need a sit down computer option.
+If you need internet while on vacation and are good with your phone most businesses will share their password, you can also get 1 hour per day free at Central Park in town.
+There are also a few internet cafes that charge by the hour, should you need a sit-down computer option.